Have you ever balled up your fists at something your spouse said?

 Oftentimes, we are ashamed of our anger.
 We aren’t taught how to handle it because we’re taught not to show it.
 And many times, the need to hide our anger morphs into the thinking that we’re not allowed to feel it.

-But anger is perfectly normal and there is a godly way to express and work through it.
+But anger is a perfectly normal emotion and there is a godly way to express and work through it.
 Before we dive into this, let’s understand the purpose of anger.

 This is Why You’re Angry